Project-Hatchet/Interaction-Framework/README.md

 Config options
  - `hct`: applies to all players in a vehicle
  - `hct_driver`: applies to the driver(or pilot) of a vehicle
+ - `hct_copilot`: applies to the turret of a vehicle which has `isCopilot` set to true
  - `hct_gunner`: applies to all gunners of a vehicle, this includes all door guns
  - `hct_cargo`: applies to all passengers
  - `hct_turret_` followed by the turret index: applies to the occupant of the turret with specified index, can apply to fire from vehicle seats.